Arch bridge: History

-Possibly the oldest existing arch bridge is the Mycenaean Arkadiko Bridge in Greece from about 1300 BC.
-The stone corbel arch bridge is still used by the local populace.
+Possibly the oldest surviving arch bridge is the Mycenaean Arkadiko Bridge in Greece, dating to about 1300 BC.
+The local populace still uses the stone corbel arch bridge.
 The well-preserved Hellenistic Eleutherna Bridge has a triangular corbel arch.
 The 4th century BC Rhodes Footbridge rests on an early voussoir arch.

-Although true arches were already known by the Etruscans and ancient Greeks, the Romans were - as with the vault and the dome - the first to fully realize the potential of arches for bridge construction.
+Although true arches were already known by the Etruscans and ancient Greeks, the Romans were - as with the vault and the dome - the first to realize the potential of arches for bridge construction fully.
 A list of Roman bridges compiled by the engineer Colin O'Connor features 330 Roman stone bridges for traffic, 34 Roman timber bridges and 54 Roman aqueduct bridges, a substantial part still standing and even used to carry vehicles.
 A more complete survey by the Italian scholar Vittorio Galliazzo found 931 Roman bridges, mostly of stone, in as many as 26 countries (including former Yugoslavia).

-Roman arch bridges were usually semicircular, although a number were segmental arch bridges (such as Alconétar Bridge), a bridge which has a curved arch that is less than a semicircle.
+Roman arch bridges were usually semicircular, although a number were segmental arch bridges (such as the Alconétar Bridge), which have curved arches that are less than a semicircle.
 The advantages of the segmental arch bridge were that it allowed great amounts of flood water to pass under it, which would prevent the bridge from being swept away during floods and the bridge itself could be more lightweight.
-Generally, Roman bridges featured wedge-shaped primary arch stones (voussoirs) of the same in size and shape.
-The Romans built both single spans and lengthy multiple arch aqueducts, such as the Pont du Gard and Segovia Aqueduct.
-Their bridges featured from an early time onwards flood openings in the piers, e.g. in the Pons Fabricius in Rome (62 BC), one of the world's oldest major bridges still standing.
+Generally, Roman bridges featured wedge-shaped primary arch stones (voussoirs) of the same size and shape.
+The Romans built both single-span and lengthy multiple-arch aqueducts, such as the Pont du Gard and Segovia Aqueduct.
+Their bridges featured from an early time onwards flood openings in the piers, e.g., in the Pons Fabricius in Rome (62 BC), one of the world's oldest major bridges still standing.